 That brings us to how to create titles, headings, and body text that increase searchability.

-Titles, headings, and body text that increase searchability
+Titles, headings, and body text that increase searchability in the knowledge base

 You now know that if the customer is to find relevant hits, the titles, headings, and body text need to match the customer’s question and context.
 A structured and effective way to do this is to use templates.
 In addition to a title, best practice in a problem-solving knowledgebase recommends the use of the headings problem, environment, solution, cause, and metadata.
 The template below contains a number of questions and descriptions to answer or find out from the customer.